OpenAIAO/openaiao-specification/README.md

 # OpenAIAO Specification

 ## Introduction
-The OpenAIAO Specification (OpenAIAO) is a structured standard designed to optimize the internet for AI agents, enabling seamless interaction with online content, services, and business operations.
+The OpenAIAO Specification is a structured standard designed to optimize the internet for AI agents, enabling seamless interaction with online content, services, and business operations.
 The specification defines a common format for AI Agent Optimization (AIAO), similar to how SEO optimizes content for search engines.

 ## Goals
 - Establish a standardized way for businesses and platforms to expose structured data for AI agents.